-Family and friends will love to take photos of your little sweetheart’s big day, but to ensure you capture the party’s big moments and sweet snuggles with important folks, as a few attendees if they’ll be in charge of photos.
+Family and friends will love to take photos of your little sweetheart’s big day, but to ensure you capture the party’s big moments and sweet snuggles with important folks, ask a few attendees if they’ll be in charge of capturing specific photo moments.
 That way you can focus on your child and your guests—and ensure you’ll be in some photos as well!

 4. Choose a simple theme.

 If planning a Pinterest-worthy party stresses you out, stick to one simple theme.
 Lifestyle guru and mother of two Camille Styles opted for a summer-themed party for her daughter’s first birthday and used hearts and the colors pink and orange to make the party look cohesive.
 Need birthday party theme ideas?
 We’ve got you covered: